gSchool/DNA-release-2/02-Phase-1/99-checkpoint.md

 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->
 <!-- !rubric - !end-rubric (markdown, instructors can see while scoring a checkpoint) -->
 <!-- !explanation - !end-explanation (markdown, students can see after answering correctly) -->
+#### !explanation
+If you rate the compared definitions as Moderately Similar or Not Similar we recommend you pause, re-read the Digital DNA definition and try to re-define again.
+#### !end-explanation

 ### !end-challenge

 <!-- ======================= END CHALLENGE ======================= -->
 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->